patricialmd/step-count-analysis/README.md

 **Analysis** - Statistical hypothesis testing and visualisations

-**Goal** - To find actionable insights to help keep her stay active and well as she ages.
+**Goal** - To find actionable insights to help keep her active and well as she ages.

 ## Data